duskmoon314/chisel-bootcamp/README.md

+# Chisel Bootcamp zh

+Trying to translate all ipynb files, and build into `duskmoon/chisel-bootcamp-zh` docker image.

+---

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/freechipsproject/chisel-bootcamp/master)

 **_For previous users of the bootcamp, we have upgraded from Scala 2.11 to Scala 2.12.
 If you are encountering errors, please follow the installation instructions to upgrade to 2.12._**